QuanPham19/causal-inference/README.md

 # Suggested setup instructions

 1. Use conda
-2. Start a new conda environment, python 3.6 or 3.7:
+2. Start a new conda environment, suggested to use python 3.6 or 3.7:

-`conda create -n causalnex python=3.6`
+`conda create -n causalnex python=3.7`

 (replace 'causalnex' with your preferred name).
 Do NOT try and do the install in the `base` environment, or use python 3.8.